Skip to main content

 The OAIC has developed the following frequently asked questions (FAQs) and answers to help FOI practitioners in agencies to navigate changes to the Direction as to certain procedures to be followed in Information Commissioner reviews (for agencies).
-This page may be further to reflect other questions and answers the OAIC receives about the IC review Direction.
+This page may be updated to reflect other questions and answers the OAIC receives about the IC review procedure direction.

 When does the revised IC review procedure direction take effect?